 Safe, Clean Water and Pollution Prevention Program; Vital Fish, Bird and Wildlife Habitat Program; Integrated Flood Protection Program; Shoreline Public Access Program

 The initial grant for $968,916 to Marin Audubon Society in June 2019 funded initial planning; this was augmented by $100,000 by the Authority's Executive Officer.
-In April 2022, the Governing Board authorized up to $3,082,000 to prepare permit applications, develop final designs, continue engaging community members, and begin construction for the restoration of Tiscornia Marsh.
+In April 2022, the Governing Board authorized a further $3,082,000 to prepare permit applications, develop final designs, continue engaging community members, and begin construction for the restoration of Tiscornia Marsh.
 A further augmentation in December 2022 of $386,000 will help advance the project and cover revised construction costs.
-The project will build on and implement the conceptual design work funded with $968,916 by the Authority on June 7, 2019.

 This project will prepare technical studies, refine designs, and conduct CEQA review and public outreach for marsh restoration and sea level rise adaptation actions at Tiscornia Marsh, which are expected to expand marsh habitat, increase flood protection, and provide public access at the mouth of the San Rafael Canal in Marin County.